MaithamAraibi/Chefrecipe/README.md

 ## Acknowledgements

 To our instructors Saad, Alex, and Summaya for their assist and gurance.
 Special thanks to our classmates for their inputs.
+Special thanks to Najim's sense of humor.

 ## Author
 - Jassim Dhaif - Backend: MongoDB, Embeded JS, JS
 - Juma Altaiton - Forntend, Embeded JS, JS, CSS
-- Maitham Alaraibi - Frontend, Embeded JS, CSS, JS
+- Maitham Alaraibi - Frontend, Embeded JS, CSS,

 ## User story
 -Build a website for chef to include pages about: recipes, contact and signup/signin.